caiofilipini/ruby_flickr_backupr/README.markdown

 ---

 For now, you must be authenticated in order to backup your Flickr account.
 There is a script called `auth.rb` that acquires a valid authentication token from Flickr, using the API and secret keys previously configured.
+Run `ruby auth.rb` in your terminal.
 You will be prompted to access a Flickr URL using your favorite browser to get the token.
 After getting that token, place it in your `config.yml` file under the key `auth_token` and go to the next step.

+This method is a little inconvenient, and I shall improve it soon.

 Running the script (finally!)
 ---